jean-pierreBoth/annembed/README.md

     - a Diffusion Maps implementation.

-## *The crate is still in a preliminary state*
+## *Future work*

-It will provide a single-linkage hierarchical clustering function and an implementation of the Mapper algorithm using the C++ **Ripser** module from U. Bauer.
+The crate will provide a single-linkage hierarchical clustering function and an implementation of the Mapper algorithm using the C++ **Ripser** module from U. Bauer.

 ## Building